Balogunolalere/ecommerce-store-fastapi/README.md

 # ecommerce-store-fastapi

-## This is an e-commerce api built with fastapi and deta
+ This is an e-commerce api built with fastapi and deta

-## its a work in progress and has the minimal features and working of a standard online store
+ http://127.0.0.1:8000/api/v1/utils/list_endpoints/ to check out available endpoints